redpanda1234/euler/raw_data/README.md

 + asteroids1000.txt   Near earth asteroids and the earth in orbit around the sun.

-Credits: all data files were pulled from [here](ftp://ftp.cs.princeton.edu/pub/cs126/barnes-hut/)
+Credits: all data files were pulled from [here](ftp://ftp.cs.princeton.edu/pub/cs126/barnes-hut/).
+In case that link doesn't work, here is a copyable one: `ftp://ftp.cs.princeton.edu/pub/cs126/barnes-hut/`